A reasonably rewarding perpetual path to elite status with JetBlue (if they last)

 • Earn 3 tiles when using the $300 statement credit for TrueBlue Travel purchases

-Without spending anything beyond the $300 that gets rebated by the card benefit, someone who earns Mosaic 1 this year and chooses the 20 tiles Perks You Pick in early 2027 can essentially get 48 tiles each year without any cash out of pocket beyond the credit card’s annual fee.
+Without spending anything beyond the $300 that gets rebated by the card benefit, someone who earns Mosaic 1 this year and chooses the 20 tiles Perks You Pick in early 2027 and subsequent years can essentially get 48 tiles each year without any cash out of pocket beyond the credit card’s annual fee.

 That won’t quite get the cardholder to Mosaic 1.
 The member would still need to spend either $200 each year on JetBlue or $2,000 each year on their credit card, but that’s an incredibly low bar to keep airline elite status year after year, in perpetuity.
 It wouldn’t even be necessary to spend toward the companion passes each year.